BREATHING, SMELLING, AND TASTING

 If you confuse meat, wine, pudding, and cheese, the inner tastes cancel each other out, you will feel full, but normally it's going to neutralise the after-taste effect which i believe all other animals enjoy.

-This inner-after-taste is a solid sense of the reality of the size and shape of my body from the inside.
+This inner-after-taste is a solid sense of the reality of the size and shape of the body from the inside.

 Smelling